openhouse/photo-filter/README.md

 ### Build Standalone macOS App

-After installing dependencies, you can package the entire application as a macOS app using Electron.
-This bundles the Express backend and the built Ember front end so the program runs without the command line.
+After installing dependencies on macOS, you can package the entire application as a standalone Electron desktop app.
+The Express backend will start automatically and the built Ember frontend will load, so you don't need the command line to run it.

 ```bash
 npm run package:mac
 ```

-The generated `.app` bundle can be found in `dist/mac`.
+The generated `.dmg` and `.app` bundle will be placed in `dist/`.
+Open the DMG to install the application.

 Contributing
 • Use clear and descriptive commit messages.